 We attempt to capitalize on variation in the extent to which mayors are clients of governors to examine this alternative interpretation.
 To do this, we split our sample into a set of observations where the sitting mayor entered office prior to the sitting governor and a set of observations where the mayor came to office after the governor.
 It seems unlikely that a mayor who came to office before the sitting governor would be the client of that governor.
-By contrast, mayors who came to office after the governor may have obtained their office due to their connections with the governor, or they may be independent of the governor.
+By contrast, mayors who came to office after the governor, or they may be independent of the governor.
 In our view, coming to office after the governor is a necessary, but not sufficient, condition for being a client of the governor.